Tuomas Sammelvuo: Professional career

 From KuPS, Sammelvuo moved to the French team, Strasbourg VB.
 Sammelvuo spent there one year, and then moved to Stade Poitevin Poitiers.
 In 2000, he signed a contract in Italy, and started playing in Cuneo.
 Sammelvuo played for them for two seasons before moving to Piacenza.
 In Piacenza, he won the Italian Cup.
 In 2003, he returned to France and joined Tours VB.

 In his first season in France, Sammelvuo won the French Champion title and made it to the Champions League semifinals, losing there to Lokomotiv Belgorod, the future competition winner.
 He ended the next season in Tours as the Champions League winner, being the first ever player from Finland to win the trophy.

 After two seasons spent in Tours, Sammelvuo moved to Japan and started playing for Toyoda Gosei Trefuerza.
 He was the first ever Finnish volleyball player in Japan.

 In 2006, Sammelvuo joined the Russian team, Dynamo Kaliningrad.

 The 2008–09 season, Sammelvuo spent playing in Italy for Tonno Callipo Vibo Valentia.
 For the 2009–10, he signed a contract with the Polish PlusLiga team, ZAKSA Kędzierzyn-Koźle.
 In 2011, he joined the Russian team, Lokomotiv Novosibirsk.
 He came back to Lokomotiv for the 2012–13 season, after one season spent in Italy.

 National team

-He was appointed captain of the Finnish national team in 1997.
+He was appointed captain of the Finland national team in 1997.
 At the 2007 European Championship held in Russia, Finland came in fourth place and made Finland ball games history.
 Overall, Sammelvuo played 296 games in the national team.